hideya/langchain-google-genai-ex/README.md

 **That's it!** No configuration, no additional steps.

 **This automatically fixes:**
-- ✅ "anyOf must be the only field set" errors (Gemini 1.5)
+- ✅ "anyOf must be the only field set" errors
 - ✅ "Unknown name 'exclusiveMaximum'" schema validation errors
 - ✅ "Invalid JSON payload" errors from complex MCP schemas
 - ✅ Cascading failures where one complex server breaks entire MCP integration
-- ✅ Supports both Gemini 1.5 and 2.5
+- ✅ Works with both Gemini 1.5 and 2.5

 You can easily switch back to the original `ChatGoogleGenerativeAI` when its schema handling improves,